ut-proj/presentations/lispnyc-2021/content/_index.md

 {{% note %}}

-... after Aleksander Lisiecki's blog post which covered sound generation in Erlang.
+... after I saw this blog post which covered sound generation in Erlang.

-I ported his code to LFE, and sufficiently re-inspired, proceeded to create the undertone project.
+I ported the code to LFE, and sufficiently re-inspired, proceeded to create the undertone project.

 ---